LibrariesHacked/wuthering-hacks/README.md

 | Library | The name of the library | *Blakelaw* |
 | 2008-04 | The number of enquiries for the month | *312* |

-...the columns go on to cover each month in the form of YYYY-MM.
+The columns go on to cover each month in the form of YYYY-MM.

+#### Comments

-Comments:  It would be nice to have this dataset with the month in a row, rather than a column header.
+It would be nice to have this dataset with the month in a row, rather than a column header.
 For example:

 | Field | Description | Example |
 | ----- | ----------- | ------- |